Butter: Production

-In 2022, world production of butter made from cow milk was 6 million tonnes, led by the United States with 13% of the total (table).
+In 2023, world production of butter made from cow milk was six million tonnes, led by the United States with 16% of the total, and Germany, New Zealand, and France as secondary producers (table).

 Storage

 Normal butter softens to a spreadable consistency around 15 °C (60 °F), well above refrigerator temperatures.
 The "butter compartment" found in many refrigerators may be one of the warmer sections inside, but it still leaves butter quite hard.
 Until recently, many refrigerators sold in New Zealand featured a "butter conditioner", a compartment kept warmer than the rest of the refrigerator—but still cooler than room temperature—with a small heater.
 Keeping butter tightly wrapped delays rancidity, which is hastened by exposure to light or air, and also helps prevent it from picking up other odors.
 Wrapped butter has a shelf life of several months at refrigerator temperatures.
 Butter can also be frozen to extend its storage life.
+Before the advent of refrigeration, methods were sought to "cure" the butter so that it would last for an extended time before spoilage.

 Packaging

 In most countries butter is sold in packets by weight, often in 250 g and 500 g packages.